- About Us

 The Community Investment Tax Credit (CITC) was signed into law on August 6, 2012 as part of a larger economic development bill called An Act Relative to Infrastructure, Enhanced Competitiveness and Economic Growth in the Commonwealth.
 It is designed to support high-impact community-led economic development initiatives through a strategic, market-based approach that leverages private contributions and builds strong local partnerships.
 This program is used to support a broad array of community development efforts as determined in partnership with the local community.
 For more on the program's background and history, click here.

 It's easy to do well by doing good.
-Contributions from $1,000 to $2 million are eligible for a 50% refundable tax credit through the Massachusetts Community Investment Tax Credit program.
+Contributions over $1,000 a 50% refundable tax credit through the Massachusetts Community Investment Tax Credit program.

 LISC Boston is a recipient of Community Investment Tax Credits (CITC).